dbactual/thomaspaine-www/content/works/letters-on-the-bank.md

    produce, and retard the exportation of it, yet the loss must be submitted to, for it was a party matter.
-A man in office may live by his party, or a man in power, and fond of displaying it, may make some sacrifices to preserve it.
-But what is this to the farmer; he must live by his labor and the produce of his farm.
+A man in office may live by his party, or a man in power, and fond of displaying it, may make some sacrifices to preserve it. &mdash; But what is this to the farmer; he must live by his labour and the produce of his farm.

    Nothing is more certain than that if the bank was destroyed, the market